Chriscbr/search-reminders/README.md

 - [Low]: `get_metadata.js` may get injected to a page multiple times if the user switches tabs multiple times.
 Is this an issue (or can this be easily fixed)?
 Could lead to problems down the road, not sure.
-- [Low]: If you open the popup too soon after opening a new page, an error will occur, since `get_metadata.js` will not have started executing yet.
-Possible workarounds: ???
 - [Med]: Hide reminder list on Google search results page if you are not on the first page of results